Site Overlay

 Mirrors inside an elevator – a result of defining the right problem

-So before you dig too deep in finding for solutions, make sure you have really understood the problem.
-And make sure you are addressing the root cause of the problem – not the symptoms.
-If you can learn how to master the art of problem definition – it can make the whole difference for you and your career.
-It can lead to radically new ideas that can save valuable resources for your business.
-Actually, how you define the problems may be what in the end decides the fate of your business.
-If you do it right, it can be even be the start of the next big unicorn.
+Learning how to master the art of problem definition can make a whole difference for you and your career.
+It can lead to saving valuable resources for you and your business.
+It can lead to the development of radically new ideas.
+Actually, how you define the problems may be in the end decide the fate of your career.
+If you master this skill it might even be you who creates the next big company or even a unicorn.

 Think of this when you look in the mirror of an elevator the next time.